Assegaaibosch Nature Reserve

-Assegaaibosch Nature Reserve is an historic estate and currently a CapeNature nature reserve and World Heritage Site situated in the Jonkershoek Valley near Stellenbosch in the Western Cape province of South Africa.
+Assegaaibosch Nature Reserve is a historic estate and currently a CapeNature nature reserve and World Heritage Site situated in the Jonkershoek Valley near Stellenbosch in the Western Cape province of South Africa.
 The historic estate was established by Dirk Coetsee, the progenitor of the Coetsee family in South Africa.

 Name

 'Assegaaibosch' means 'Forest of Assegaai' in Dutch and Afrikaans, referring to the large number of Assegaai (Curtisia) trees on the estate.
 An assegaai is a traditional African weapon usually carved from Curtisia wood.

 Location

 Assegaaibosch is located south-east of Coetsenburg, on the north-eastern slopes of the Stellenbosch Mountain, which forms its southern boundary, in the Jonkershoek Valley stretching down to the banks of the Eerste River which forms its northern boundary below.
 It is about nine kilometres from Stellenbosch, and 204 hectares in size.